Overview

 - On the Main toolbar, click

-- Close the Run Simulation dialog box when the simulation is finished running.
+box. - Click OK to close the Run Simulation dialog box when the simulation is finished running.

 - On the Main toolbar, click